diego1q2w/rate-calculator/README.md

     ├─── app - It's where the business logic is placed.
        ├─── segmenter.go - It calculates each segment
        ├─── filter.go - Filters a given segment
-       ├─── estimator.go - Calculates the cost of that segment
-       ├─── aggregator.go - Aggregates the cost of every segment by Ride ID ├─── domain - Are the domain entities.
+       ├─── estimator-config.go - It has all the config needed by the estimator.go for calculating the fare segment ├─── estimator.go - Calculates the cost of that segment ├─── aggregator.go - Aggregates the cost of every segment by Ride ID ├─── domain - Are the domain entities.